Design System

 The system is never “done.”

 It continues to evolve through analytics, user research, and close partnership with product and engineering.
 By treating the design system as both infrastructure and strategy, it remains adaptable to new products, technologies, and organizational needs.
+This work sits at the intersection of design, operations, and leadership where systems thinking has the greatest leverage.